 MEET OUR TEAM

-Natalia Leigh is our copy editor, proofreader, and resident logophile.
+Natalia Leigh is a copy editor, proofreader, and devoted logophile.
 She enjoys placing pesky hyphens, cutting redundant words, and polishing stories until they shine.

 Natalia holds a bachelor's degree in English with a concentration in creative writing from Colorado State University.
 She's a proud member of the Editorial Freelancers Association and frequently takes classes to further develop and hone her skills.
-Her most recent classes have included Intermediate Developmental Editing and Query Editing.
+Her most recent classes include Intermediate Developmental Editing, Intermediate Line Editing, and Query Editing.

 For more information, check out her social media below.